platformsh/platformsh-docs/docs/src/development/submodules.md

 ![Diagram of a project containing multiple apps](/images/config-diagrams/multiple-app.png "0.5")

-To import them, from your multiple application project's root folder, run the following commands:
+To import all the submodules, run the following commands from your multiple application project's root folder:

 ```bash
 $ touch .gitmodules